SWGEmu-Community-Contributions/DevEnv/README.md

 **************************************************************************************
 # The following scripts are also useful...

-ack - Nice source grep tool (try: cd ~/workspace/MMOCoreORB/src; ack PlanetManager)
+ack - Nice source grep tool (try: cd ~/workspace/MMOCoreORB/src; ack PlanetManager).

-prime - Provides info to set sudo permissions. bang - dl and install scripts as root cleanup_for_publish - Strips VM image down for distribution, creates version number, resets pwds, etc createdb - mysql table user and pwd tool setup - dl and install scripts as sudo godmode - sets acct with ID=1 to Admin (15).
+prime - Provides info to set sudo permissions. bang - dl and install scripts as root. cleanup_for_publish - Strips VM image down for distribution, creates version number, resets pwds, etc. createdb - mysql table user and pwd tool. setup - dl and install scripts as sudo. godmode - sets acct with ID=1 to Admin (15).
 Run after first acct is created.

-myip -  display the ip of the VM and login port for quick configuration of the windows client
+myip -  display the ip of the VM and login port for quick configuration of the windows client.

-updateip - Get ip address of local eth0 and update galaxy table as needed
+updateip - Get ip address of local eth0 and update galaxy table as needed.

-latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work
+latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work.

-freeze - Save your devenv state so you can repeat the same tests over and over
+freeze - Save your devenv state so you can repeat the same tests over and over.

-thaw - allow server to continue from previous state each time you run it
+thaw - allow server to continue from previous state each time you run it.

-installed - Package and version check sent to /home/<file>.txt
+installed - Package and version check sent to /home/<file>.txt.

 **************************************************************************************
 *FIXME* *FIXME* *FIXME*